lewagon/data-setup/REMOTE_SETUP.md

 ## Stop the VM

-Now that we are done with the setup, we can turn off the VM to converve energy 💡
+Now that we are done with the setup, we can turn off the VM to conserve energy 💡

 Let's stop your virtual machine:
 - Go to https://github.com/lewagon/remote-setup/issues